All Photos in this article by Vanessa Sun

 The structure might resemble a top level game!

-Sophie Morris-Suzuki is one of the most promising female players in the country
+Sophie Morris-Suzuki is one of the most promising female players in the countrypride0

-U.S. Chess Federation had a strong female presence
+U.S. Chess Federation had a strong female presencewinner04

 Can’t beat that smile